f1redf0x/exvirion-web/content/posts/rss_ftw.md

 Websites are really meant to be a one-way technology, and until apps and websockets became a thing, kind of had to be.
 People's computers are behind firewalls and firewalls only allow traffic to computers if the user initiated contact.

+Side Note for the neckbeards: Yes, I know this is technically inaccurate because the protocol wouldn't even work if the server was initiating the connection because what would the browser even do with that info?

 Website servers don't know that your computer exists until you reach out first by clicking on the website link.
 But once they know your IP address, they can't just reach out to you whenever they feel like it.
 They need to wait for you to initiate a new connection.
 This is partially because of firewalls, and partially because it saves bandwidth.
 It's a good system; I'm a fan.

 This meant that users had ultimate control over their connections to servers, but it also meant that they had to manually go to every website that they liked to see if they had an update.
 It's like when you post a comment and furiously refresh the page to see if the likes go up.
 It's a lot of wasted clicking.